rpy2/rpy2/doc/source/rlike.rst

 The module contains data collection-type data structures.
 :class:`OrdDict` and :class:`TaggedList` are structures
-with which containeed items/elements can be tagged.
+with which contained items/elements can be tagged.

 The module can be imported as follows: